 Use it to analyze problems, discover possibilities, simplify processes, and streamline operations.
 Watch a helpful video (here) about the 80/20 rule by Oxford grad and best-selling author of The 80/20 Principle (buy book here– another +1 for local library), Richard Koch (visit his website here).

 "Create work worth doing, a life worth living, and organizations worth having." (-Marjolein Lips-Wiersma, creator of Map of Meaning)

 The Map of Meaning (based on peer-reviewed, empirical, academic research) can offer new insights into specific aspects of meaningful work, as well as provide a complete approach to organizational transformation.

-PLEASE feel free to reach out and ask us questions about these ideas and how you might go about implementing them.
-You're not bothering us– this is the best part!
-We love love love talking people through these approaches, especially because each circumstance is different yet equally promising.
-Ask us a question!
-It's free :)
+PLEASE feel free to reach out and ask me questions about these ideas and how you might go about implementing them.
+You're not bothering me– this is the best part!
+I love love love talking people through these approaches, especially because each circumstance is different yet equally promising.
+Plus, it's free :)

-Or, if you'd prefer to talk through something over the phone (or video) and see if we're a good fit, schedule a Quickstart Session.
-Also be sure to visit the idea exchange forum.
+Or, if you'd prefer to talk through something over the phone (or video) and see if we're a good fit, self-schedule a free 30-minute meeting (here) or book a Quickstart Session below.